yukyunglee/yukyunglee.github.io/content/_index.md

       text: |-
         * **[Sep 2024]**
           - Our [ContAccum](https://arxiv.org/abs/2406.12356v1) paper has been accepted to **NeurIPS 2024**!
-          - I have started my Postdoc at Boston University @ Tin Lab
+          - I have started my Postdoc at Boston University @ tinlab 🤖💭🦔
         * **[Aug 2024]** Gave an invited talk at SKT about LLM based evaluation for Open-ended generation
         * **[June 2024]** I'm excited to share that I have successfully defended my Ph.D! 👩🏻‍🎓🌟
         * **[May 2024]** Our retrieval based log anomaly detection paper ([RAPID](https://arxiv.org/abs/2311.05160)) has been accepted for publication in the EAAI journal!
 (Q1, IF=8.0)